OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Static Analysis

-You can easily determine whether custom URL schemes are defined just by inspecting the Android Manifest file and looking for [`<intent-filter>` elements](https://developer.android.com/guide/components/intents-filters.html#DataTest "Custom URL scheme").
+You can easily determine whether deep links (with or without custom URL schemes) are defined just by inspecting the Android Manifest file and looking for [`<intent-filter>` elements](https://developer.android.com/guide/components/intents-filters.html#DataTest "intent-filters - DataTest").

 The following example specifies a new deep link with a custom URL scheme called `myapp://`.
 You should pay special attention to the [attributes](https://developer.android.com/training/app-links/deep-linking "Deep Linking") as they give you clues about how the deep link is used.
 For example, the category `BROWSABLE` will allow the deep link to be opened within a browser.